Threats to validity of Research Design

 contribute to the effects.

-In this case, a possible counter-measure is the randomization of
+In this case, a possible counter-measure is the

 experimental conditions, such as counter-balancing in terms of